raspberrypilearning/lineup/en/step_8.md

-## Placing your sprite
+## Place your sprite

 Now it's time to position your sprite amongst the stamps.
-You'll notice at the moment that your sprite will overlap one of the stamps.
+At the moment the sprite overlaps one of the stamps.

 ![overlap](images/overplap.png)

 --- task ---
-So this doesn't happen, you can just make your stamp loop run one time less: `(rows * columns) - 1`{:class="blockoperators"}
+So this doesn't happen, make your stamp loop run one time less: `(rows * columns) - 1`{:class="blockoperators"}

 ```blocks
 define stamp sprites (rows) (columns)